Tropical storm watch issued for NC coast

-Raleigh, N.C. — Tropical storm watches and warnings are still issued for parts of the North Carolina coast as a storm is expected to move out of the area Tuesday.
+A tropical storm watch was issued Sunday evening for the North Carolina as a storm is expected to move through the area over the coming days.

 According to the National Weather Service, a system developing off the coast of Georgia is expected to move along the North Carolina coast Monday and Tuesday.